Page Updated on February 14, 2023

 This will only create confusion for you and stop you from understanding clearly how you feel.

-[The points on this slide above are a continuation from the previous slide and these points are explained below.]
+[The points on this slide above are a continuation of the previous slide and these points are explained below.]

 8. Observe the Ripple Effects of Your Emotions